sophgo/tdl_sdk/doc/0-introduction.md

 ## Service

 The ``service`` module is composed of several of sub-modules.
-Currently only ``frservice`` is available.
+Currently only ``frservice`` and ``objservice`` are available.

-### FRService

-The ``frservice`` library provides some post data analysis functions related to the provided networks, such as inner product for int8 feature matching, or digital tracking for face detection.
+We provides some post-data analysis functions related to the provided networks, such as inner product for int8 feature matching, or digital tracking for detected results.
+Find out more details in chapter 3.